Understanding HLGN’s financial ratios: A beginner’s guide

 Sponsored

-Further, it is important to consider HLGN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.70.HLGN’s price to book ratio for the most recent quarter was 0.44, resulting in an 0.37 price to cash per share for the period.
+Further, it is important to consider HLGN stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 3.77.HLGN’s price to book ratio for the most recent quarter was 0.44, resulting in an 0.38 price to cash per share for the period.

 How does Heliogen Inc. (HLGN) stock rate among analysts?
 Buy, sell, or hold?